- Reference Number: HEY672/2025

 Introduction

-This information has been produced to give general information and advice to patients (or their parents and carers) who are having K-wires removed.
+This information has been produced to give general information and advice to patients (or their parents / carers) who are having K-wires removed.
 Most of your questions should be answered by this leaflet.
-It is not intended to replace the discussion between you and the healthcare team.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.
+It is not intended to replace the discussion between you and your doctor.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.

 What are K-wires?